Sayani26/matrix_digraph/README.md

 ## Factoring determinants

-The code *factor_determinant.py* implements the factoring algorithm in the main paper.
+The code *factor_determinant.py* implements the vertex-isolating approach in the main *On Directed Graphs with the Same Arborescence Weights Sums* by S. Ghosh and B. S. Meyer.
 The output determinant is either a numerical value or a sum of products of arc weight labels.
 The default calculation is for arc weight labels.
 To run the basic calculation, type

      python factor_determinant.py example_data/mat.txt